tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 - In **index.html** go ahead and add the bottom "favorites" panel to the right column
   - the HTML goes right after "panel 1"
+  - note that each "favorite" is a separate `<a>` tag that has been extensively styled
   - see screenshot below:

 <hr>